 Option Description Map OSM tags If enabled, street and sidewalk widths are mapped from tags contained in the .osm file.
-See below.
-Run Generate Bridges Tool after Import If enabled, the Generate Bridges tool is run on a subsequent wizard page.
+See OSM tag mapping below.
 Align Graph to terrain If enabled, OSM streets are aligned to a user-defined terrain.
 Align Shapes to terrain If enabled, the OSM shapes are aligned to a user-defined terrain.
-Run Simplify Graph Tool after Import If enabled, the Simplify Graph tool is run on a subsequent wizard page.
+Run Generate Bridges Tool after Import If enabled, the Generate Bridges tool is run on a subsequent wizard page.

-Option Description Run Graph Cleanup Tool after Import Depending on the OSM data, you may need to clean up the graph segments after import.
+Option Description Run Simplify Graph Tool after Import If enabled, the Simplify Graph tool is run on a subsequent wizard page.
+Run Graph Cleanup Tool after Import Depending on the OSM data, you may need to clean up the graph segments after import.
 If enabled, the Cleanup Graph tool is run on a subsequent wizard page.
-Create Street/Intersection Shapes from Graph If enabled, the shape creation parameter of the graph nodes and segments is enabled and street shapes are created.
-Create Block/Lot Shapes from Graph If enabled, the shape creation parameter of potentially created street blocks is enabled and shapes are created.
+Create Street/Node Shapes from Graph If enabled, the shape creation parameter of the graph nodes and segments is enabled and street shapes are created.
+Create Street/Node Shapes for Tunnels If enabled, the shape creation parameter honors the vertical level of streets.
+Therefore, tunnels will be created.